 I agree I have everything.
 I’m educated.
 I have a pretty amazing family.
 I have lovely friends, most of them Muslims of course.
 But here’s the difference

 On the outside, I have everything.
 The shame of being a Christian at the age of 11 has changed into pride at being a Christian at age 22.
 But one thing these 11 years did not change is the feeling of being different.

 We are different because Pakistan sees us differently.
 We are different because we grow up with a fear.
 We are different because this fear does not develop and then go away as we grow up like any normal fear.

-This fear only becomes stronger over time.
+This fear only becomes stronger over time being a Christian in Pakistan.
 This fear only becomes stronger for we realize overtime that these demons are not just imaginary, they are real.
 And these demons are present in each and every Pakistani who sees us differently, as lesser, as beneath them.
 And these demons are ready to eat us up as soon as given a chance.